From amu to u: The Story of the Atomic Mass Unit

 The First Standards: Two Types of “amu”

 In the early 20th century, two slightly different mass scales emerged, both using the term “atomic mass unit” (amu).
 This created a subtle but significant conflict between the disciplines of chemistry and physics.
+The chemical scale was formalized around 1903, while the physical scale emerged in the 1920s with the development of mass spectrometry.

 1. The “Chemical” amu